tecnico-sec/Java-Crypto-Details/README.md

 ## Goals

-- Use the cryptographic mechanisms available in the Java platform.
+- Use the cryptographic mechanisms available in the Java platform;
-- Perform attacks exploiting vulnerabilities introduced by the bad use of cryptography.
+- Perform attacks that exploit vulnerabilities introduced by the bad use of cryptography.

 ## Introduction

 This laboratory assignment uses Java Development Kit (JDK) version 11 or later, running on Linux.
-It is recommended to follow this assignment using the SeedsLabs virtual machine from previous classes.
-The Java platform strongly emphasizes security, including language safety, cryptography, public key infrastructure, secure communication, authentication and access control.
+It is recommended that you follow this assignment using the SeedsLabs virtual machine from previous classes.
+The Java platform strongly emphasizes security, including language safety, cryptography, public key infrastructure, secure communication, authentication, and access control.

 The Java Cryptography Architecture (JCA), which is a major piece of the Java platform, includes a large set of application programming interfaces (APIs), tools, and implementations of commonly-used security algorithms, mechanisms, and protocols.
 It provides a comprehensive security framework for writing applications and also provides a set of tools to securely manage applications.

 The JCA APIs include abstractions for secure random number generation, key generation and management, certificates and certificate validation, encryption (symmetric/asymmetric block/stream ciphers), message digests (hashes), and digital signatures.
-Some examples are the MessageDigest, Signature, KeyFactory, KeyPairGenerator, and Cipher classes.
+Some examples are the `MessageDigest`, `Signature`, `KeyFactory`, `KeyPairGenerator`, and `Cipher` classes.

 Implementation independence, in the Java platform, is achieved using a _provider_-based architecture.
 The term Cryptographic Service Provider (CSP) refers to a package or set of packages that implement one or more cryptographic services, such as digital signature algorithms, message digest algorithms, and key conversion services.
-A program may simply request an object, e.g., a MessageDigest object, implementing a particular service, e.g., the SHA-256 digest algorithm, and get an implementation from one of the installed providers.
+A program may simply request an object, e.g., a `MessageDigest` object, implementing a particular service, e.g., the SHA-256 digest algorithm, and get an implementation from one of the installed providers.
 A program may instead request, if necessary, an implementation from a specific provider.

-To obtain a security service from an underlying provider, applications rely on the relevant getInstance() method.
+To obtain a security service from an underlying provider, applications rely on the relevant `getInstance()` method.
 The message digest creation, for example, represents one type of service available from providers.
-To obtain an implementation of a specific message digest algorithm, an application invokes the getInstance() method in the java.security.MessageDigest class.
+To obtain an implementation of a specific message digest algorithm, an application invokes the `getInstance()` method in the [`java.security.MessageDigest` class](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/security/MessageDigest.html).

 ```java
 MessageDigest md = MessageDigest.getInstance("SHA-256");